Lymah123/100-days-of-code/daily-journal.md

 - I worked on the leetcode problem question 169 on the array(Majority element).
 - I published a recap blog post for week 8 of #100DaysOfCode

+Day 57: 20/01/25

+- I was able to add two extra features to the app.
+- I read more about URL Parsing and JSON in GO